Lingsson/FrogOS/README.md

 ## Installation

-- Right now it's under development and is projected to be done sometime this summer.
+FrogOS is currently under active development and is not yet ready for general use.
-- Installation guide will then be uploaded.
+An installation guide and hardware setup instructions will be published when the first public release is available.

 ## Disclaimer